-These PowerPoint templates are compatible with the 2014 Technology Exchange theme, and are for use by meeting staff, and, optionally, by other presenters.
+This PowerPoint template is compatible with the 2017 Internet2 Technology Exchange theme, and is for use by Internet2 staff, and, optionally, by other presenters.

-To ensure that your presentation can be processed appropriately and associated with the correct session—both live and online—please name and submit your presentation according to the following guidelines.
+To ensure that your presentation can be linked to the correct session in the online program in a timely manner—both live and post-event—please remember to name and submit your presentation according to the required naming guidelines:

 - Name your presentation file – Please name your presentation according to this example: YYYYMMDD-lastname-topic-title, where YYYYMMDD is the year, month and day the presentation is scheduled; lastname is your last name, and; topic-title is a shortened version of the topic or session title, lowercase.
-For example, a PowerPoint presentation on IPv6 given on 11 Feb 2008 by Gary Bachula would be named 20080211-bachula-ipv6.ppt.
+For example, a presentation on Information Centric Networking given on 11 Feb 2016 by Steve Wolff would be named 20160211-wolff-infocentric-networking.pdf.

-- Use an accepted format – Please save your presentation in one of the following formats: PowerPoint (.ppt, .pptx), Keynote (.key), or Portable Document Format (.pdf).
+- Use an accepted format – Please save your presentation in one of the following formats: PowerPoint (ppt, pptx), Keynote (key), or Portable Document Format (pdf).
+Online applications like Prezi may be used, but if so, please make sure to follow the next step!

-- Save a copy in PDF format – If your presentation is not already in PDF format, please save a copy in PDF format for online posting.
+- Save a copy in PDF format – If your presentation is not already in PDF format, please save a copy of your presentation in PDF format for online posting.
 This gives you a chance to review the converted copy and ensure that information and graphics appear as you intended.
-It is Internet2’s practice to make all presentations available as PDF files to ensure the highest accessibility for our online audience while protecting speakers’ copyrights by making it harder for original slides to be copied.
-Both the presentation and PDF versions should have the same name except for the file extension.
+It is Internet2’s practice to make all presentations available as PDF files to ensure the highest accessibility for our online audience, and to help protect speakers’ copyrights.
+Both the presentation and PDF versions should have the same name (except for the file extension).
 Note: If you would like your presentation to be posted online in PowerPoint format (for instance, because it includes some important animations that cannot be translated into PDF format), please include a note to that effect in your submission email message.

 Here are some simple tips to help make your presentation a success.

-- Please practice giving your presentation prior to the meeting.
+- Please practice giving your presentation before the meeting.

 - Please confirm your presentation time with meeting support personnel.
-If your presentation has been slotted for a netcast venue, meeting support personnel can be found in the back of the room if you need assistance.
-In the non-netcast rooms, Internet2 room monitors will be available to help you with any questions.
+Internet2 staff room monitors will be available to help you with any questions.

 - If your presentation includes a panel of speakers, please sit in your speaking order.
 The first speaker should sit closest to the podium.